1962 Facts, Fun Trivia, and History

 McDonald’s Filet-O-Fish was created in 1962 for Catholics abstaining from meat on Fridays during Lent.

-The first modem was invented in 1962 and had a speed of 300 bits per second.
+The first modem was invented in 1962 with a speed of 300 bits per second.

 The 1996 movie Mars Attacks was based on a set of controversial trading cards from Topps.